Celebrate Fall Savings! Up To 50% Off + FREE 1st Month!*

 3. Check Your State and Local Laws

-Save yourself a lot of headaches by checking with your local state and municipal officials to find out what you need to operate as a business in your city or town.
+Save yourself a lot of headaches by checking with your local state and municipal officials to find out what you need to operate as a small business in your city or town.
 Depending on location, you may need to file with your city as well as with the state, and you may need a mixture of licenses and permits in order to do business legally.
 If you need help with this — and most people do — contact the local office of the Small Business Administration for help and advice.

 4. Set Up Payment and Banking Options